kristenwomack/azure-dev-issues-analysis/reports/authentication-issues-detailed-20250819.md

 **Focus:** Authentication, Login, and Credential Management Issues
 **Analysis Period:** July 2022 - July 2025

-## Executive Summary
+## Summary

-This report provides a comprehensive analysis of authentication-related issues in the Azure Developer CLI repository.
-Authentication problems represent the **second most critical issue category**, with 104 identified issues accounting for **12.4%** of all open issues in the repository.
+This report provides an analysis of authentication-related issues in the Azure Developer CLI repository.
+Authentication problems represent the **second most critical issue category** of all open issues in the repository.

 ### Key Metrics